KKKosmo/Facebook-Battle-Royale-Game/README.md

 The game is semi functional and has a prototype built already.
 However, in order to change the list of names, the game needs to be built again.

 Also there are no different abilities and appearances yet.

+I learned about file handling, json files, encryption The "game master" can be improved, has bugs and lacks controls